aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MD to PPTM on Android via Java" h2="Transform MD to PPTM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert Markdown (MD) to PowerPoint Macro-Enabled Presentation (PPTM) format arises when you want to add interactive elements to your presentation.
+PPTM format allows you to add macros, which can be used to automate certain tasks and make your presentation more interactive.

+<h2>How Aspose.Total Helps for MD to PPTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables you to easily integrate MD to PPTM conversion feature inside your Android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.

+Using Aspose.PDF for Android via Java, you can export MD to PPTX format.
+After that, you can use Aspose.Slides for Android via Java to convert PPTX to PPTM format.
+Both APIs come under Aspose.Total for Android via Java package.

-You can integrate MD to PPTM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export MD to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+The process of MD to PPTM conversion is quite simple and can be done in two steps.
+In the first step, you can export MD to PPTX by using Aspose.PDF for Android via Java.
+After that, by using Aspose.Slides for Android via Java, you can convert PPTX to PPTM.

+Aspose.Total for Android via Java is a powerful suite of APIs that makes it easy to integrate MD to PPTM conversion feature inside your Android applications.
+It provides two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to export MD to PPTX and convert PPTX to PPTM respectively.
+The process of MD to PPTM conversion is quite simple and can be done in two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}